HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project - Rennie Rhee

-This repository contains the draft of my final written report and GitHub repository.
+This repository contains the final version of my project, as R markdown file and html, as well as PDFs which contain heatmaps generated.

 #Instructions
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.